-David is a member of the European Scrutiny Committee, sits on several APPGs, including being elected chair of the British Council APPG, the APPG for Music Education and the APPG for Small and Micro Business.
-He chaired the British Council's Building Resilience to Radicalisation Inquiry.
-He was appointed Parliamentary Secretary to the Department for Education in January 2018 and to the Department for International Development in September 2018.
+David is a member of on several APPGs, and is currently chair of the APPG for Music.
+He has previously served as a member of the European Scrutiny Committee and previously chaired the British Council's Building Resilience to Radicalisation Inquiry.
+He was appointed Parliamentary Private Secretary to the Department for Education in January 2018 and to the Department for International Development in September 2018.
+David currently sits as a backbencher.

 David was educated at state grammar school, Reading School, and a co-educational comprehensive.
 After various jobs including shop work, cleaning, sandwich-selling and van driving, he went up to study classical music composition and piano at the Royal College of Music for his degree and masters degree, followed by doctorate studies under Sir Harrison Birtwistle at King’s College London.
 David won prizes including the Elgar Memorial Prize and the United Music Publishers Prize, and scholarships including the Octavia Scholarship and the Ralph Vaughan Williams Trust Scholarship.